dimroc/blog/_drafts/etl-language-showdown-pt2.md

 ## Conclusion

 - There's a lot of knowledge here.
 I definitely got what I wanted out of this comparison.
 - It's always a challenge (or a lot of fun) attempting to write the same thing in two languages, let alone five.
 A langauge's idioms sway an implementation in a particular direction.
 Long story short, there are a lot of discrepancies between the implementations.
 - Elixir and Golang have matured dramatically in a year's time.
+- It is damn difficult to parse Scala code when you've been away for a while.
+It's just **dense**.
 - [My previous conclusion](/2014/09/29/etl-language-showdown/) still holds up, check it out (it's at the bottom).
 - This whole experiment has lived far longer than I thought.

+## Think you can do better?
+Contribute.

+Submit a pull request with your code changes and I'll update the doc!

 ## Thanks